LLNL/Silo/docs/Chapter2-Section1.md

 * **Description:**

   The `DBOpen` function opens an existing Silo file.
-  If the file `type` passed here is `DB_UNKNOWN`, Silo will attempt to guess at the file `type` by iterating through the known types attempting to open the file with each driver until it succeeds.
+  If the file `type` passed here is DB_UNKNOWN, Silo will attempt to guess at the file `type` by iterating through the known types attempting to open the file with each driver until it succeeds.
   This iteration does incur a small performance penalty.
   In addition, use of `DB_UNKNOWN` can have other undesireable behavior described below.
   So, if at all possible, it is best to open using a specific `type`.
-  See `DBGetDriverTypeFromPath`() for a function that uses cheap heuristics to determine the driver `type` given a candiate filename.
+  See `DBGetDriverTypeFromPath()` for a function that uses cheap heuristics to determine the driver `type` given a candiate filename.

   When writing general purpose code to read Silo files and you cannot know for certain ahead of time what the correct driver to use is, there are a few options.

-  First, you can iterate over the available driver ids, calling `DBOpen`() using each one until one of them succeds.
+  First, you can iterate over the available driver ids, calling `DBOpen()` using each one until one of them succeds.
   But, that is exactly what the `DB_UNKNOWN` driver does so there is no need for a Silo client to have to write that code.
-  In addition, if you have a specific preference of order of drivers, you can use `DBSetUnknownDriverPriorities`()to specify that ordering.
+  In addition, if you have a specific preference of order of drivers, you can use DBSetUnknownDriverPriorities()to specify that ordering.

   Undesireable behavior with `DB_UNKNOWN` can occur when the specified file can be successfully opened using multiple of the available drivers and/or file options sets and it succceds with the wrong one or one using options the caller neither expected or intended.
   See "DBSetUnknownDriverPriorities" on page 2-46 for a way to specify the order of drivers tried by the `DB_UNKNOWN` driver.